altoo-ag/akka-kryo-serialization/README.md

 It can also be used for a general purpose and very efficient Kryo-based serialization of such Scala types like Option, Tuple, Enumeration and most of Scala's collection types.

-For upgrading to version 1.0.0 see [migration-guide](migration-guide.md).
+For upgrading to version 2.0.0-RC1 from previous versions see [migration-guide](migration-guide.md).
+Note that due to the upgrade to Kryo 5, data written with older versions is most likely not readable anymore.

 Features